berlinonline/wfs_tool/README.md

 ## Installation

-Create a virtual environment and install the [dependencies](requirements.txt) into it, then activate it_
+Create a virtual environment, activate it, then install the [dependencies](requirements.txt) into it:

 ```
 $ python -m venv venv